 We aim to develop an asthma resource for identifying novel asthma-related genetic elements.
 Toward this goal, we will perform various clustering and network analysis.
 We will employ various clustering algorithms to group transcripts based on purely the RNA-Seq data.
 The clusters will further be validated using biological features such as sequence similarity, genomic distance, and co-regulation.
 Moreover, we will attempt to predict biological significance of transcripts from biological associations of the modules (e.g. GO terms).
 As the functions of protein coding genes are more widely known, we will use such clusters to annotate the functions of novel transcripts such as ncRNAs and potentially functional pseudogenes.
 The clusters will also be used to relate some of the well-known asthma pathways and modules to other less characterized components.
 The analysis enables us to explore novel asthma-related elements and to examine the relationship between asthma and other pathways in human.
 Apart from clustering data, we will perform bi-clustering to obtain samples/patients clusters.
 Certain clusters provide another dimension of information.
 They will be used for annotating other clinical information.

-We plan to extend the OrthoClust framework we developed to compare networks constructed by using samples from patients and samples from control, as well as samples in various cell types.
+We plan to extend the OrthoClust framework we developed to compare constructed networks by using samples from patients and samples from control, as well as samples in various cell types.
 For instance, the quantification on the addition and removal of nodes and edges in cross-species analysis can be easily generalized for comparing signaling pathways for asthma study.
 Furthermore, as a general formalism, OrthoClust can be used to study specific modules contributed to asthma.

 5.A.iv Deliverables [[ds: condense here & move more later]]